83 Leonis

 83 Leonis, abbreviated 83 Leo, is a binary star system approximately 59 light-years away in the constellation of Leo (the Lion).
 The primary star of the system is a cool orange subgiant star, while the secondary star is an orange dwarf star.
-The two stars are separated by at least 515 astronomical units from each other.
+The two stars are separated by at least 515 astronomical units from each other, and have a combined apparent magnitude of 6.12.
 Both stars are presumed to be cooler than the Sun.

-In 2005, an extrasolar planet was confirmed to be orbiting the secondary star within the system.
+The primary star is also known as HD 99491 and the secondary star as HD 99492.
+In 2005, an exoplanet was confirmed to be orbiting the secondary star within the system.

 Stellar system

 The primary component, 83 Leonis A, is a 6th magnitude star.
 It is not visible to the unaided eye, but easily visible with small binoculars.
 The star is classified as a subgiant, meaning that it has ceased fusing hydrogen in its core and started to evolve towards red gianthood.

 The secondary component, 83 Leonis B, is an 8th magnitude orange dwarf, somewhat less massive (0.88 MSun), smaller and cooler than the Sun.
 It is visible only with binoculars or better equipment.
 Components A and B share common proper motion, which confirms them as a physical pair.
 The projected separation between the stars is 515 AU, but the true separation may be much higher.

 There is yet another, magnitude 14.4 component listed in the Washington Double Star Catalog.
 However, this star is moving into a different direction and is therefore not a true member of the 83 Leonis system.